AnshuBantra/Articles/Medium/003_CTE's.md

 This recursive CTE retrieves all employees in the organization along with their managers, starting from the top-level employees.

 ### **2: **Data Transformation and Aggregation**:**

 CTE's can help us perform multi-level aggregations.
 Creating such multi-level aggregations can also help SQL Optimizer to optimise and make queries efficient.
-CTE's will store the results of aggregations, which can then be ustilised in the main query for final summarization:
+CTE's will store the results of aggregations, which can then be utilised in the main query for final summarization:

 ```sql
 WITH